qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 This document will help you to get you up and running with your Neato robot.
 After following these instructions you will be able to connect to your robot (or a simulated robot), examine its sensor data, and drive it around.

-> ***Note for Spring 2020 QEA Students:*** Please excuse the references to the physical robot in this document.
-As you probably guessed we won't be able to use them this year, but we did create a really cool simulator just for you!
+> ***Note for Spring 2021 QEA Students:*** Please excuse the references to the physical robot in this document.
+As you probably guessed we won't be able to use them this year, but we did create a really cool simulator for you to use!

 ## Overview